María Benítez: Additional appearances

 Benítez was featured nationally in her choreography of El amor brujo on PBS's "Evening at POPS" with the Boston POPS, the Los Angeles Guitar Quartet and mezzo-soprano Denyce Graves.
 Benítez reunited with Graves at the Dallas Opera, choreographing and performing in El amor brujo and La vida breve by Spanish composer Manuel de Falla.
 Benitez has also performed at numerous dance festivals, such as the American Dance Festival and Jacob's Pillow.

 Institute for Spanish Arts

-Maria Benítez is Director of the Institute for Spanish Arts which she founded in 1970 along with husband, Cecilio Benítez.
+Maria Benítez was Director of the Institute for Spanish Arts which she founded in 1970 along with husband, Cecilio Benítez.
 The Institute, located in Santa Fe, New Mexico, is a not-for-profit, educational and cultural organization established to present programs of the artistic heritage of Spain.
 The institute's mission is to preserve, strengthen and disseminate the rich and artistic Spanish heritage as expressed through music, dance, visual arts and other art forms.
 Projects include adult and children's Spanish arts workshops and Flamenco's Next Generation Estampa Española performances.

+Death

+Benítez died in Santa Fe on September 3, 2024, at the age of 82.